 - When you begin your flying career you need to know your equipment is right for you and is correctly set up and adjusted

-- We are able to give great value when you purchase your paraglider from us because as a school we do not have to invest in a wing for you to fly.
+- We are able to give great value when you purchase your Paraglider from us because we do not have to invest in a school wing for you to fly.

 You can hire all flight equipment from us.
-It is possible to use your own Paragliding equipment once it has been inspected and approved by us for your use in the school,
+It is possible to use your own Paragliding equipment, inspection fee £50

 You need to bring adequate clothing and good, ankle supporting footwear and a packed lunch.
 Once the Club Pilot level has been achieved you are qualified to fly without an instructor.